tony-albanese/ci-project-4/README.md

 The idea and code for using the Bootstrap modals and django messages was from this YouTube video by [DjangoMastery](https://www.youtube.com/watch?v=zbsY-4ZLSkI).

+I used this tutorial on [SimpleIsBetterThanComplex](https://simpleisbetterthancomplex.com/) for the pagination feature using function based views: [How to Paginate with Django](https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html)

 ## Page Image Credits
 + The image on the Login screen was taken from [Pexels](https://www.pexels.com/) and was taken by [Pixabay](https://www.pexels.com/photo/pages-on-an-opened-book-415071/)
 + Library image is from <a href="https://www.freepik.com/free-vector/library-with-books-shelves-laptop-table_7743156.htm#query=empty%20shelf&position=8&from_view=search&track=sph">upklyak</a> on Freepik